It’s more than just a stretch. šš»āāļø

 Why this Stretch Break sequence works.

-This sequence combines poses that are grounding, opening, and centering for the nervous system.
+This sequence combines grounding, opening, and centering poses for the nervous system.
 Where the body goes, the mind follows.
-It’s easier to first embody these qualities physically so that you can cultivate these qualities mentally.
+It’s easier first to embody these qualities physically so that you can cultivate these qualities mentally.

 Stretching on Solid Ground